IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 ### @@igComponent Editing

-The @@igComponent component in Ignite UI for Angular provides you a default cell templates for editable columns which are based on the data type of the column.
-In addition you can define your own custom templates for editable columns and override default behavior for committing and discarding changes in the cell value .
+The @@igComponent component in Ignite UI for Angular provides you with default cell templates for editable columns which are based on the data type of the column.
+In addition you can define your own custom templates for editable columns and override default behavior for committing and discarding changes in the cell value.

 #### Demo